Ciro23/basic-php-mvc/README.md

 # Basic setup
 to add new pages is necessary to create its controller, model and view in the appropriate folders in the /app directory.

-the htaccess.txt files must be renamed into .htaccess to make it work, github doesn't allow .htaccess files to be uploaded